1. Mummy case stands in Ancient Egyptian exhibition.

 Time Out says

-Art, science, history and ancient cultures meet under one roof at the purpose-built Chau Chak Wing Museum, whose collections are 150 years in the making.
+Art, science, history and ancient cultures meet under one roof at the purpose-built Chau Chak Wing Museum, whose collections were more than 150 years in the making.
 The museum combines three powerful collections from the vaults of the University of Sydney – including three ancient Egyptian mummies.
 The Chau Chak Wing Museum is open seven days a week, and entry is free.
 It is well worth setting aside a couple of hours (at least) to explore this treasure trove.

 “I think we’ve got an incredible diversity of material and exhibitions, but we’re small enough to really not feel as though you’re missing anything,” deputy director Paul Donnelly tells us as he walks us through the museum.
 “You can wander through here in the relative luxury of knowing you’re going to see the whole thing, without any sense of pressure."